-Chicken breasts are coated in a light and crunchy parmesan and herb panko coating then baked until crispy.
+Oven Baked Chicken Parmesan coats thin chicken breasts in a light and crunchy parmesan and herb panko breading then baked until crispy.

 Frequently Asked Questions: